MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 ## Scenario

+Contoso Coffee produces high-quality coffee and coffee machines.
+Their products are sold through retail channels including new Contoso retail stores in premium locations, premium food resellers and the Contoso Coffee Web Site.
+Even though their products are sold through different channels, they have certified technicians that either work directly for Contoso Coffee, or that work for authorized service providers.

-Worldwide Industries (WWI) provides IT and networking services to their customers.
-Their services range from phone system and network installations to telephoning systems and security system installations.
-They are going to be leveraging Dynamics 365 for Field Service for installation and servicing of these systems for their customers.
-You are the system implementor that has been tasked with configuring the application to support the rollout of the application.
-You will be adding and configuring some products that can be installed and setting up skills and characteristics that will be used as part of the implementation.
+Contoso coffee will be leveraging Dynamics 365 for Field Service to help manage machine installation for commercial vendors, and servicing machines for commercial and retail customers.
+You are the system implementor who has been tasked with configuring the Dynamics 365 Field service to support their rollout of the application.

+Contoso wants to leverage the Dynamics 365 product catalog to define the products and services that will be delivered on work orders.
+Additionally, Contoso splits their service zones into territories to make it easier to schedule onsite workers.
+You have been asked to configure the system to support these needs.

+Upon successful completion of this lab, you will have successfully configured the following:
+* Ensured that Bing Maps can be used with resource scheduling.
+* Defined the different territories boundaries required.
+* Defined the Products and Services that will be delivered in the Product Catalog.

 ## Exercise 1 – Map Configuration

 ### Task 1 - Enable Bing Maps to use with Resource Scheduling

-To ensure that you are able to take full advantage of the full scheduling and mapping capabilities available with Field Service, you need to ensure that it is configured to use a mapping provider.
+To ensure Contoso can take full advantage of all the scheduling and mapping capabilities available with Dynamics 365 Field Service, you need to ensure that it is configured to use a mapping provider.
 Bing Maps is the default map provider, but additional providers could be enabled.
-We will be using Bing Maps.
+For the purposes of this exercise, we will be using Bing Maps.

 1. In the **Dynamics 365 Field Service app**, click the **Resources** area in the bottom-left of the sitemap, and in the **Administration** group select **Scheduling Parameters**.